2025 Contest Results

 The Process

 All students and staff are invited to participate in this challenge.
 Members of our Student Council and WHS staff will issue a daily challenge via morning announcements.
 This challenge will encourage you to be active and creative without using your phone.
 Each day will involve daily trivia focusing on technology addiction and tips to improve your time management.
-Scheels & Chick-Fil-A will also sponsor prizes for the daily trivia winners.

 The Payoff